Working Effectively with Unit Tests by Jay Fields

 Coverage

 He aims for 80% of coverage.
-Going for more that 80% is most likely that the motivation is a better greater number and not the ROI.
+Going for more than 80% is most likely that the motivation is a better greater number and not the ROI.

 Don’t forget that it’s easy to fake a good coverage with tests without assertion…